Touch Sunnix: 2003 shooting

-In October 2003, Touch Sunnix survived an attempted assassination.
-Touch Sunnix lost her mother in the 2003 attack.
+In October 2003, Touch Sunnix survived an attempted assassination in which she lost her mother.
 They were shot by four men on motorcycles after a shopping trip in Phnom Penh.
-She sustained heavy injury and is currently paralyzed from the neck down from the assault.
-The assault to Touch Sunnix is still unsolved.
-The Cambodian king, Norodom Sihanouk, has expressed his deep sadness at the attack on the singer, who had on occasion entertained his royal guests.
+She sustained serious injuries and was paralyzed from the neck down as a result of the assault, which remains unsolved.
+The Cambodian king, Norodom Sihanouk, expressed his deep sadness over the attack on the singer, who had occasionally entertained his royal guests.

 After her attempted assassination, Touch Sunnix requested that her fans pray for her quick recovery.
+In 2005, she moved to Sacramento, California, and later to Long Beach, California, where she currently resides.

 Discography

-The following is a list of songs made by the artist in alphabetical order in English and Khmer.
+The following is a list of songs by the artist in both English and Khmer.